-The UW Master of Science in Healthcare Administration program is approved by the University of Wisconsin Board of Regents and approved by the Higher Learning Commission.
+The UW Master of Science in Healthcare Administration program is approved by the University of Wisconsin Board of Regents and fully accredited by the Higher Learning Commission.

 Partnership of Five University of Wisconsin Campuses

 The UW Master of Science in Healthcare Administration is a collaboration of five University of Wisconsin institutions: UW-La Crosse, UW-Parkside, UW-Platteville, UW-Stevens Point, and UW-Stout, bringing you the best and brightest healthcare management instructors from across the UW System.

 Although you will take courses taught by faculty from all five partner campuses and complete your program entirely online, you will be asked to apply to a “home” campus.
 Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and ultimately, your diploma.